BrainFu** Interpreter and Debugger

 Hello and welcome to this computer programming tutorial.

 This tutorial is an introduction to computer programming for complete beginners.
-The tutorial explains the most essential computer programming concepts by using the programming language BF.
+It uses the programming language BrainFu to explain the most essential computer programming concepts.

-The language BF is an excellent first programming language to learn, due to its overwhelming simplicity.
-The language consists of only eight commands, while other computer languages usually require learning hundreds of commands.
-Learning just eight simple commands should be fast and easy.
-In less than 30 minutes, you will learn the entire programming language BF.
+The language BrainFu is an excellent first programming language to learn, due to its overwhelming simplicity.
+With only eight commands to learn, you'll be able to get started quickly and easily.
+Other computer languages usually require learning hundreds of commands.
+Learning eight simple commands should be fast and easy.
+In less than 30 minutes, you will learn the entire programming language BrainFu.

 The Interpreter's Interface

-You will notice that some example programs end immediately, while others take a very long time to end, or they do not end at all.
-Any program can be immediately terminated by using the interpreter's “Terminate” button.
+You'll notice that some example programs end immediately, while others take a long time to end, or don't end at all.
+Don't worry - you can terminate any program using the interpreter's “Terminate” button.

-The language BF consists of only eight simple commands.
+The language BrainFu consists of only eight simple commands.
 It is a good idea to have a quick glance at all of them.
-For an overview, we list all eight commands in the following table:
+Here they are:

 Name Symbol Description